 What are the deadlines?

-Students have until January 13, 2014 to submit their application, so it is best if you nominate students as soon as possible.
-The application is available December 15, 2013 to January 13, 2014.
-Please note that applications for 2014 are now closed.
+Students have until January 9, 2015 to submit their application, so it is best if you nominate students as soon as possible.

 Can you provide me a list of students that I/we nominated for Project Uplift?

 We ask that all counselors keep a list of their nominees.
-You can use the first page of the Project Uplift Nomination Certificate as your tracking document.
+You can use the first page of the 2015 Project Uplift Nomination Form as your tracking document.

 When will students receive a decision after applying to Project Uplift?